VijayGKR/Pulse/README.md

 ![folder](images/folder.png)

-Afterwards, just click on the extension when on youtube video and wait for the analysis (or get it immediately if it's a previously seen video).
+Afterwards, just click on the extension when on a youtube video and wait for the analysis (or get it immediately if it's a previously seen video).